 Once an investigation has been completed by the appropriate office and a violation of a university or department policy has been determined, a Department Assistant Chief will review the case and determine a course of disciplinary and/or training action.
 You will receive a written response regarding the disposition of the investigation.

 You should be aware that if you knowingly and maliciously file a false complaint of misconduct against an officer, that officer may seek monetary damages from you in a civil lawsuit.

-Anonymous complaints may be submitted through the DPS online anonymous complaint form or USC’s Help and Hotline above.
+Anonymous complaints may be submitted through the DPS online anonymous complaint form or USC’s Report & Response website.
 Please note that if you do not provide contact information, we may not be able to follow-up with you regarding our investigation or resulting action(s).